-

 Distance from Kozhikode: 232 Kms

 Shravanabelagola is one of the most popular Jain places of pilgrimage in Karnataka.
-About 83 km from Mysore, and 140 km from Bangalore, it is one of the popular places to visit near Bangalore.
+About 83 km from Mysore, and 140 km from Bangalore, it is one of the best places to visit near Bangalore.

 Once in 12 years, Shravanabelagola celebrates the Mahamastakabhisheka festival which attracts thousands of devotees and tourists from all over India.
 Shravanabelagola can also be visited along with Mysore tour packages.
+It takes one full day to visit the main attractions in Shravanabelagola.

 Distance from Kozhikode: 264 Kms